What Is a SKU (Stock Keeping Unit) and How Should You Use It?

 Automated SKU management

-That whole process may seem a little tedious, but don’t worry; you can automate SKU management.
-Automating your SKU analysis reduces costs and improves the accuracy of your data.
+If the manual process seemed a little tedious, that’s because it is.
+The easier route is to automate SKU management.
+Automating your SKU analysis saves time, reduces costs, and improves the accuracy of your data.

 To automate the process, you want to leverage POS systems with integrated inventory management and other tools like barcoding.
 Using software to manage your inventory allows you to electronically track items in real time and automatically update inventory.
 In addition, built-in analytics help you create more efficient purchasing processes and more effective sales and marketing strategies.